MariiaSkybaIntel/Space-flight-mini-game/README.md

 # THIRD PERSON SPACE FLIGHT MINI-GAME
 <hr>

-The code for this game is written in Processing language (Java Mode)
+The code for this game is written in Processing language (Java Mode).

 <h3><b>Important:</b></h3>